 On March 31, 1937, Haywood sailed for France aboard the Aquitania.
 In Spain, Haywood served as the assistant Regimental Commissar with the rank of Captain.
-Following a dispute with other members of the leadership and charges of cowardice, Haywood was ordered back to the United States in the fall of 1937.
+Following a dispute with other members of the leadership, Haywood was ordered back to the United States in the fall of 1937.
 In May 1938, due to his conduct in Spain, Haywood was removed from the politburo of the Communist party.

 In October 1939, Haywood suffered a heart attack.
 Since his ailment was found to be related to his service in World War I, Haywood received a veteran's disability pension and was exempted from service in World War II.
 While recovering from the heart attack, Haywood moved to Los Angeles.
 There he married Belle Lewis, whom he had known from union activities in the early 1930s.
 He continued to be active in the Communist party at the local level.
 In June 1943 Haywood joined the Merchant Marine where he remained until after the end of World War II, when he and Belle moved to New York.